 9. Our aforesaid reports u/s.143(3)(i) of the Act on the adequacy and operating effectiveness of the internal financial controls over financial reporting in so far as it relate to one subsidiary company, which is a company incorporated in India, is based on the corresponding report of the auditor of such company.

-Place: Srinagar Dated: 15th May, 2019 For Verma Associates Chartered Accountants FRN: 02717N
+Place: Srinagar Dated: 15th May, 2019 For Verma Associates Chartered Accountants FRN: 02717N as at 31st March, 2019

 CA. Madan Verma Partner (M. No. 081631) For P C Bindal & Co Chartered Accountants FRN: 03824N